-Price’s career has been devoted to studying the neuropsychology of older adults with and without dementia and neuroanatomical changes and their effects on older adults’ cognitive functioning and cognitive change.
-She assess individuals who are concerned about memory, problem solving, or thinking changes, cognitive decline, dementia, and cognitive complications following various medical procedures.
+Catherine Price’s career has been devoted to studying the neuropsychology of older adults with and without dementia and neuroanatomical changes and their effects on older adults’ cognitive functioning and cognitive change.
+She assesses individuals who are concerned about memory, problem-solving or thinking changes, cognitive decline, dementia and cognitive complications following various medical procedures.

 Areas of Expertise (7)